-At times, students may need documentation of services received at CPS to support withdrawal from classes, arrangements with financial aid, accommodations through Disabled Students Program, and for academic accommodations from instructors.
+At times, students may need documentation of services received at CAPS to support withdrawal from classes, arrangements with financial aid, accommodations through Disabled Students Program, and for academic accommodations from instructors.

-While it is generally not CPS policy to write letters, counselors can provide other forms of documentation when appropriate.
-Counseling and Psychological Services (CPS) can provide the following documentation for current and/or previous clients:
+While it is generally not CAPS policy to write letters, counselors can provide other forms of documentation when appropriate.
+Counseling and Psychological Services (CAPS) can provide the following documentation for current and/or previous clients:

 - Confirmation of Visit(s)